 Version 1 of this recipe

-Did you do a double take?
+Did you do a double-take?
 Occasionally, I will revisit previous recipes and do a makeover on them.
 You probably came to this page based on this photo.
 It was made with vegan mayo.
 However, I decided to re-vamp the recipe and bring you the new version you see above.
-I think you will like.
+I think you will like it.

 Pin image: